openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 ![Configuration](contrib/doc/cfg.png)

-Please note, that you don't need to expose all your items in this settings dialog.
+Please note, that you should not expose all your items in this settings dialog.
+Also note that at present this feature is currently turned off.
-You just need to expose those items, which you want to be accessible by a third party service.
+You just need to expose those items, which you want to be accessible by IFTTT.
+You should not expose items in this way for Alexa or Google Assistant.

 Alternatively, you can configure the settings in the file `conf/services/openhabcloud.cfg`: